Mission & Goals

-Recognizing that under-represented students are sometimes marginalized on college campuses, the Pacific Islander Student Center at UH Hilo encourages and supports the achievements and contributions of Pacific Islanders on campus and in the surrounding community.
+Recognizing that under-represented students are sometimes marginalized on college campuses, the Pacific Islander Student Center at UH Hilo encourages and supports the goals, achievements and contributions of Pacific Islanders on campus.

 The goals of the Center are to:

 - provide a welcoming, supportive and safe environment

 - provide access to resources such as computers for students

 - offer a gathering place where students can meet to study, socialize and hold meetings

 - increase interaction and dialogue among students from different cultures

 - support intercultural understanding and social justice in the pursuit of a more just society